jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 };
 ```

-Notice how we're using a const definition - this means all this sprite metadata is determined at compile time, making it very efficient.
+Notice how we're using a const definition - this means all this sprite metadata is determined at compile time.

 ### Connecting the Tilemap to Asset Loading